 The harbor right outside the old town is one of the most picturesque parts of the city – the photo opps here are endless.
 There are a few restaurants on the harbor, which are perfect for a sunset meal or just to grab drinks.
 This harbor is where all the boat tours take off from and the ferry to Lokrum island is located.
 Or you can just head to Stradun, where you can grab a drink and indulge in people watching in one of the various street bars/ restaurants.

 If you keep walking, you will spot the famous Jesuit staircase, where the epic Walk of Shame scene was filmed.
-It was so funny to see many tourists emulate that famous scene (of course, with their clothes on lol)
+It was so funny to see many tourists enact that famous Cersei Lannister walk of shame (of course, with their clothes on lol)

 A few steps away from the Jesuit staircase, you will find the famous Buza Bar.
 It is literally located on the rocks and is a great place for drinks.
 It has limited seating so if you are aiming to catch the sunset, get there early.
 If you are lucky, you will even spot a few adventurous tourists, cliff jumping!